 In addition to connecting with other work-from-home mamas, you can combat isolationism in other ways.

 There’s one group of people you are around frequently – your family.
 Don’t keep them out of your business.
 Instead, get them on board.

-Trying to keep your work and your family completely separate is only going to add to your isolation.
-That’s because you won’t be discussing something that is really important to you with the people who are closest to you.
+Trying to keep your work and your family completely separate will only add to your isolation.
+That’s because you won’t be discussing something really important to you with the people who are closest to you.

 If you’re married, you and your spouse need to be on the same page.
 I’ve discovered some great ways your spouse can support your business.
 Communication is key.

 Talk about what you need.
 Talk about your goals and desires.
 Communicate together.

 When you have no margin in your life, things get crazy.
 The overwhelm intensifies the feeling of isolation.

 You begin to feel like you are doing so much, and no one even cares.

 Instead, find some margin in your life.
 Look for ways to cut your commitments.
 Say no to some things.